samrae7/gatsby-remark-repro/README.md

-Reprodcction of this issue:  https://github.com/gatsbyjs/gatsby/issues/18312
+Reproduction of this issue:  https://github.com/gatsbyjs/gatsby/issues/18312

 1. Clone this repo and